rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

 Using types requires some experience, knowledge, and patience.
 More advanced types come with more misleading error messages, it takes experience to find the underlying cause of a misleading compilation error, and that is true in any language.
-Over time I (and you) will look at TS compilation error and will say "ah, you really mean this: ...".
+Eventually I (and you) will look at a TS compilation error and will say "ah, you really mean this: ...".

 I am mostly left to my own devices when working with more involved types in TS.